top of page

 The State of Maine offers a tax deferral program if property taxes become too big a financial burden, threatening a person's ability to remain in their home as they age.
 The towns are reimbursed by the State of Maine and the State recovers the tax amounts when the property is sold or becomes part of an estate.
 In Georgetown, your first stop should be at the Town Office as they may be able to offer local assistance.
 This link takes you to more information on the program.

-Consumer Protection, Office of the Attorney General
+Consumer Protection, Office of the Maine Attorney General

 An online information site that offers resources for a variety of consumer issues, including complaints, scams, and a consumer law guide.